yourpurebredpuppy logo

 • Finally, some pups are passively resistant.
 They face you at the end of the leash, feet braced, refusing to move.

-Whether your dog is vigorously or passively resistant, DON'T respond with sympathetic murmurings.
+Whether your pup is vigorously or passively resistant, DON'T respond with sympathetic murmurings.
 DON'T pull the pup toward you, but also DON'T release the tension on the leash.
-Just hold onto your end calmly and patiently, as though you don't see any problem here.
+Just hold your end calmly, as though you don't see any problem here.

 If the pup doesn't quickly figure out how to relieve the pressure by moving in your direction, crouch down and pat your leg to encourage him to come toward you.
 You want him to learn that HE has the power to stop the pressure by moving toward you.

 When he takes even one step in your direction, praise with your animated voice ("Yes!
-Good!
-Good!") and hold out a treat.
+Good puppy!") and hold out a treat.
 That should get his attention and hopefully get him trotting the rest of the way to you so you can give him the treat.

 Pups who really won't walk